aaz25/431-2021/classes/class04/README.md

 - We'll be working through some simple coding together in class.
 - Please bring your laptop and ensure you have reviewed the [Class 03](https://github.com/THOMASELOVE/431-2021/tree/main/classes/class03) pre-recorded lecture
+- **You'll also want to download the .Rmd file for this in-class activity, as well as create an associated R Project**

 ## What should I be working on between now and Class 05 on Tuesday 2021-09-07?